Talysh National Movement

-The Talysh National Movement is a Talysh movement created in 2007 in the Netherlands, where part of the Talysh leadership lives in exile.
-Many of the movement's members had previously participated in the formation of the Talysh-Mughan Autonomous Republic in 1993, including board member Alikram Hummatov.
+The Talysh National Movement is a Talysh movement founded in 2007 in the Netherlands.
+Many of the movement's members previously participated in the formation of the Talysh-Mughan Autonomous Republic in 1993, including board member Alikram Hummatov.

-The Talysh National Movement joined the Unrepresented Nations and Peoples Organization on 26 June 2007.
-This was terminated on 1 March 2008 before it was re-admitted on 29 June 2014.
+The Talysh National Movement joined the Unrepresented Nations and Peoples Organization (UNPO) on 26 June 2007.
+Its membership was terminated on 1 March 2008 and readmitted on 29 June 2014.